JamesHarrison/otdrs/README.md

 ## Known Issues

 * The "link parameters" block is not currently decoded, as the author does not have files which contain it for testing.
 This is not used in common OTDR sets.
-* Testing is not as comprehensive and extensive as it should be
+* Testing is not as comprehensive and extensive as it should be, particularly for writing files.

 There is no application of fixed scaling factors described in SR-4731.
 This is generally intentional, to permit correct post-processing as required in other applications.